 Our Top Pick: Living World Deluxe Habitat

-The Living World Deluxe Habitat is the best guinea pig cage available in 2018.
+The Living World Deluxe Habitat is the best guinea pig cage available.
 That’s because it offers the best combination of size, portability, included features, access, and durability.
 There are three sizes available, but the extra large option is the best choice since it has the most space.

 The Living World Deluxe Habitat uses durable metal and plastic materials that make it chew-resistant and sturdy despite its long base.
 At 47 inches long, it is one of the biggest options available, which keeps guinea pigs from feeling shut-in.
 The design is collapsible and self-contained for easy transport to new places.

 This cage has two half-length domed ceiling hatches that offer easy access to any spot inside.
 It comes with all of the feeder equipment that you need for a guinea pig, plus a raised platform that serves as a secluded hutch for sleeping.

 - More than enough space for one or two guinea pigs